 - 1. FYI, this task involves saving the source files from Lab 2 that reside in the IntelliJ npw and mmw packages of your CS1 project to the npw and mmw directories that are embedded within your CS1WorkSite directory.
 Remember that IntelliJ will do some of the work for us regarding the creation of, and placement of files in, the npw and mmw directories.
 It is important that you get the names and places correct!
+Check that the Output directory is your CS1WorkSite directory not the package directories.

 - 2. By analogy with work that you did in the previous task, perform the following save operaton as you did previously for the following files:

 - BlueDot.java

 - Dorothy.java

 - BasicsListener.java

 - Melody.java

 - Target.java

 - 3. Reload the web page and check to make sure that all of the links do, indeed, work.